FindMySchool LogoFindMySchool

 For parents who are already thinking about longer-term planning, a sensible approach is to shortlist likely secondary options by distance and route, then revisit annually as admissions patterns and published oversubscription criteria change.
 The FindMySchool Map Search can help families understand practical proximity to plausible secondary choices, which is often more informative than relying on informal word-of-mouth.

-Reception admissions are coordinated through Birmingham City Council, and timing is clear for September 2026 entry.
-Applications open on 1 October 2025 and close on 15 January 2026 at 11:59pm, with National Offer Day on 16 April 2026.
+Reception admissions are coordinated through Birmingham City Council, and timing is clear for September 2027 entry.
+Applications open on 1 October 2026 and close on 15 January 2027, with National Offer Day on 16 April 2027.

 Nursery admissions are handled separately.
-The school notes that nursery places are allocated in March for enrolment in the September ahead, and families are directed to the nursery admissions policy and application process on the school site.
-For nursery fee details, families should use the official nursery information provided by the school; eligible families can also explore government-funded early education hours via official guidance.
+Families should check the school’s current nursery admissions policy and application process, and use the official nursery information for fee details.
+Eligible families can also explore government-funded early education hours via official guidance.

 Applications